sofibox/maxinance/README.md

 # maxinance
 Maxinance is a bash script that control web maintenance status via .htaccess.
 It can be used to put all website in directadmin into maintenance mode when doing a backup to prevent data integrity error.
+This maintenance operation is controlled by server.

 Can put maintenance mode for specific webuser or website with single command: